Collingham & District Local History Society (CDLHS), Collingham, Newark

 8. Contact Details

-To exercise all relevant rights, queries or complaints please in the first instance contact the CDLHS Secretary (Marion Collins).
+To exercise all relevant rights, queries or complaints please in the first instance contact the CDLHS Secretary.

-A printable pdf version of the Data Privacy Notice, with complete contact details in Section 8, is available for download here.
+A printable pdf version of the Data Privacy Notice, is available for download here.